MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Issue_2.md

 Now we have covered everything we need to solve the challenge.

-**We can create a variable named tray with one succinct line of code by chaining the JavaScript methods, and the add it to the provided function as follows:**
+**We can create a variable named tray with one succinct line of code by chaining the JavaScript methods, and then add it to the provided function as follows:**
 ```javascript
 function getRandomNumberOfTacos() {
     const tray = new Array(Math.floor(Math.random()*10)+1).fill('🌮').join(' ');